12 Planning & RL for Transformers (Advanced Topic)

 This can lead to what appears from a human perspective to be deceptive behaviour by the model, even though it makes sense from the attention-based transformer’s loss perspective.

-Faithfulness: Open Problem in LLMs
+Open Problem in LLMs: Faithfulness (continued)

 Faithfulness of chain-of-thought reasoning under human supervision remains an unresolved problem